Paranormal activity began during its restoration.

-As no one stepped forward to buy this really woe-be-gone fixer upper opportunity, it had a date with the wrecking ball in 1990.
-Lucky for us all, a non-profit organization, The Old Regent Theatre Company came to the rescue, and began the long process of restoring this theatre to its 1930 glory days.
+As no one stepped forward to buy this woebegone fixer upper opportunity, it had a date with the wrecking ball in 1990.
+Lucky for us all, a non-profit organization, the Old Regent Theatre Company came to the rescue, and began the long process of restoring this theatre to its 1930 glory days.

 HISTORY OF MANIFESTATIONS

 When an old creaky movie theater /or performance theatre building is restored or renovated into it’d former glorious state of being, spirits attached to the building can be drawn back to be active.